rakeshkolpepatil/Notes/CKA-2024-Rakesh/Kubernetes_Notes.md

 </div> <br>

 - 'Dockerfile' (default name) is usually stored on version control systems such as github.
-- 'docker build' command is issued to the docker daemon - dockerd, which builds the image and stores it locally (on the host where your docker is running),
+- 'docker build' command is issued to the docker daemon - dockerd, which builds an image from Dockerfile and stores it locally (on the host where docker is running),
-- 'docker push' command is issued to the docker daemon - docker, which pushes command from local registry to image registry such as DockerHub, Artifact registry, JFrog artifactory or Nexus registry.
+- 'docker push' command is issued to the docker daemon - dockerd, which pushes image from the local registry to the image registry such as DockerHub /
+ Artifact registry / JFrog artifactory or Nexus registry.
-- 'docker pull' command is issued to the docker daemon - docker, on the machine where you want to run the container, which pulls the image from the global registries to the local registry.
+- 'docker pull' command is issued to the docker daemon - dockerd, on the machine where you want to run the container.
+It pulls the image from the global registry to the local registry.
-- 'docker run' command is issued to the docker daemon - docker, which instructs the 'container runtime' to spin up the container based on the image pulled and command issued to it.
+- 'docker run' command is issued to the docker daemon - dockerd, which instructs the 'container runtime' to spin up the container based on the image pulled and command issued to it.

 <br>
 <!-----------------------------------------------------------------------  This is comment   --------------------------------------------------------------------->